 - USF travelers should delay travel until they are fully vaccinated.
-Travelers who have obtained a medical, religious, or personal exemption should follow the CDC’s guidelines for unvaccinated travelers, including testing and quarantine protocols.
+Unvaccinated, or not fully vaccinated, travelers should follow the CDC’s guidelines for unvaccinated travelers, including testing and quarantine protocols.

 - USF travelers may engage in university-sponsored domestic travel with the approval of their supervisor or dean.